MetPX/sarracenia/doc/Dev.rst

 python3 setup.py bdist_wheel upload

 Note that the same version can never be uploaded twice.

-Need to clarify versioning.
+A convenience script has been created to build and publish the *wheel* file.
+Simply run ``publish-to-pypi.sh`` and it will guide you in that.

 Debian/Ubuntu